mitaiethics/mitaiethics.github.io/info.md

 ## Looking ahead

+We are in the process of determining our meeting dates for Spring 2019.
+Please check back for details or join [our mailing list](https://groups.mit.edu/webmoira/list/ai-ethics).

-Our planned meeting dates for this semester are:
+Our planned meeting dates for this semester were:
  - ~~October 24th~~
  - ~~November 7th~~
  - ~~November 28th~~
- - December 12th.
+ - ~~December 12th~~

 If you have articles or papers you would like to discuss or are interested in leading a future reading group meeting, please contact ai-ethics-admin [at] mit [dot] edu